– Same as for “Patents of Invention“.

 Complete electronic prosecution: available since April 2017.

-Electronic signatures: are accepted for filing applications, writs, payments and responses to official actions, however, for power of attorney or assignment documents wet signatures are preferable.
+Electronic signatures: are accepted for filing applications, writs, payments and responses to official actions, however, for power of attorney or assignment documents wet signatures are recommended as no specific provisions exist for the acceptance of electronically signed documents of this type.
 Scanned copies of documents are accepted when using the electronic filing system.
 The Mexican Institute of Industrial Property is entitled to request the original document at a later date.
 For paper filings, scanned copies cannot replace the originals.

 PCT applications: time limit for entering national phase under both chapters I and II: 30 months.